Milan Puskar Stadium: Renovations

 Thanks in part to the university's media agreement with IMG, prior to the 2014 season, four new LED boards were installed in each corner of the stadium at field level as well as updated auxiliary scoreboards in both the North and South end zones.
 To round out the most recent set of updates, graphic banners now adorn the stadium's old grey walls both at field level and along the upper deck.

 In late spring 2015, work began on approximately $55 million in renovations to Milan Puskar Stadium and Mountaineer Field.
 The old turf and goalposts were replaced and the large crown under the field—one of the steepest in college football—was removed, a modern drainage system was installed that is more in keeping with today's infilled artificial turf systems, and a Brock PowerBase shock pad was laid down.
 The FieldTurf Revolution surface was completed for the 2016 season and featured a larger "Flying WV" logo at midfield.

 Work on the east side gates and concourses, including renovations to concessions, restrooms, new elevators/ADA accessibility, upgraded box seats, graphics, charging stations, and new audio/video systems were completed in 2016, while a new "Legends Park" honoring past Mountaineer greats in an expanded greenspace on the north end of the stadium was also added.
 A new route for the pregame "Mountaineer Mantrip" tradition was incorporated into the northeast gate, which included a large block of coal in remembrance of the Upper Big Branch mine disaster that was placed on a decorative pedestal for players, coaches, and fans to touch on their way into the stadium.
-A mirror image of the east concourse will be done on the west side of the stadium in time for the first home game of the 2017 season.
+A mirror image of the east concourse was constructed on the west side of the stadium in time for the first home game of the 2017 season.